fbristow/rippledoc/README.md

-Rippledoc is a command-line program that generates easily-navigable html from a bunch of Markdown-formatted text files (it ripples down into subdirectories looking for md files).
+Rippledoc is a command-line program that generates easily-navigable html from a bunch of Markdown-formatted text files (it ripples down into subdirectories looking for .md files).
 That is, it turns:

 ~~~
 doc/